lambda-orm/lambdaorm-labs/labs/svc/04-northwind-cqrs-with-kafka/README.md

 ```

 ### Configure Schema

+In the schema we will configure:

+- Domain entities
+- Mappings of domain entities to database tables
+- Data sources
+- Stages with conditions to define which domain entity applies to each data source
+- Listeners to synchronize data between databases
+- Consumers to listen to messages from a kafka topic

 In the creation of the project the schema was created but without any entity.
 Modify the configuration of lambdaorm.yaml with the following content